FaizAkram19/etchasketch/README.md

-In this project Ive been taske to create a simple Etch-a-Sketch.
+In this project Ive been tasked to create a simple Etch-a-Sketch.
 Where the color of the squares change when we hover over them.